 215 See, e.g., ARK.
-CODE ANN. \S 23-1-101(9)(A)(i) (2019) (defining public utilities as companies that "own[] or operat[e] in [Arkansas] equipment or facilities for . . . transmitting . . . power to or for the public for compensation"); id. \S 23-3-201(a) (exempting existing utilities from certain siting regulatory requirements); Ethan Howland, Customer Groups Seek to End Utility Lock on Transmission Development in MISO States, UTIL.
+CODE ANN. § 23-1-101(9)(A)(i) (2019) (defining public utilities as companies that "own[] or operat[e] in [Arkansas] equipment or facilities for . . . transmitting . . . power to or for the public for compensation"); id. § 23-3-201(a) (exempting existing utilities from certain siting regulatory requirements); Ethan Howland, Customer Groups Seek to End Utility Lock on Transmission Development in MISO States, UTIL.
 DIVE (July 25, 2022), https://perma.cc/72LB-KUQ4 ("Eight MISO states have ROFR laws, which block transmission developers from bidding against utilities for projects.
 Those states are Iowa, Indiana, Michigan, Minnesota, Montana, North Dakota, South Dakota and Texas, according to the complaint.").
 For a discussion of these siting rules, see Joshua C. Macey, Zombie Energy Laws, 73 VAND.
 L. REV. 1077, 1112-17 (2020).

-216 Transmission planning has been the subject of less academic commentary.
-To my knowledge, there are only three academic analyses of transmission planning.
-In one, and cost allocation rules disfavor the kind of long-range lines needed to support deep decarbonization.
-The first is that the primary federal regulation that establishes the process for transmission planning and cost allocation, FERC Order No. $1000,^{217}$ gives utilities a strong incentive to build local lines and disincentivizes them from building regional and interregional lines that connect utility-scale solar and wind to demand centers.
+and cost allocation rules disfavor the kind of long-range lines needed to support deep decarbonization.
+The first is that the primary federal regulation that establishes the process for transmission planning and cost allocation, FERC Order No. 1000,217 gives utilities a strong incentive to build local lines and disincentivizes them from building regional and interregional lines that connect utility-scale solar and wind to demand centers.
 The second is that utilities may want to limit transmission capacity to reduce the competition their generators face.

-Under Order No. 1000, transmission projects that are selected through regional or interregional planning processes have to use a competitive process to choose developers.
-However, transmission projects that are constructed to meet local reliability needs are often exempt from that requirement.
-This gives utilities an incentive to build local projects to bypass the competitive procurement process required for regional and interregional lines.
-In recent years, the percentage of transmission development that goes to local projects has increased by a factor of three.
-That provides some evidence that utilities are building local projects to avoid having to build regional ones.
+Under Order No. 1000, transmission projects that are selected through regional or interregional planning processes have to use a competitive process to choose developers.218 However, transmission projects that are constructed to meet local reliability needs are often exempt from that requirement.219 This gives utilities an incentive to build local projects to bypass the competitive procurement process required for regional and interregional lines.220 In recent years, the percentage of transmission development that goes to local projects has increased by a factor of three.221 That provides some evidence that utilities are building local projects to avoid having to build regional ones.222